chereskata/alpine-linux-desktop-guide/README.md

 A memorization help for myself to remember what i have done to setup my laptop workstation

-Basically i run a partial disc entryption with unencrypted EFI and encrypted root using syslinux EFI.
+Basically i run a partial disc entryption with unencrypted EFI and encrypted root using EFI STUB.
 Desktop wise i use gnome-shell.

 ## Installing to disk
-This notes take some implicit assumptions regarding disk naming and the use of an uefi capable machine as well as booting with syslinux efi.
+This notes take some implicit assumptions regarding disk naming and the use of an uefi capable machine as well as booting with EFI STUB.

 The installation process contains some variables.
 These made my work easier